deeplearning4j/deeplearning4j/usingrnns.md

 ---
-title: Recurrent Neural Networks in DL4J
+title: Using Recurrent Neural Networks in DL4J
 layout: default
 ---